 Divine Fairtrade milk chocolate: £2.20 for 90g, Waitrose

-They are made with pure cocoa butter, sugar from Malawi and vanilla from Madagascar which are Fairtrade and free of GM, while other ingredients like almonds, mangos and coconut used in the flavoured bars are Fairtrade too.
-We like the creaminess of these, especially the smooth milk ones like the toffee and sea salt bar.
-There’s also a 100 per cent organic range, with a biodegradable packaging as well.
+They are made with pure cocoa butter, sugar from Malawi and vanilla from Madagascar, which are Fairtrade and free of GM, while other ingredients such as almonds, mangos and coconut used in the flavoured bars are Fairtrade too.
+We like the creaminess of these, especially the smooth milk ones, like the toffee and sea salt bar.
+There’s also a 100 per cent organic range, with biodegradable packaging as well.

 This single origin brand is the most recently launched on the list and comes from founder Gavin Cox, who spent most of his childhood in South America and wanted to use cacao from the area he loved as a child.
 The responsibly sourced chocolate comes from the CasaLuker estate in Colombia, which has been going for 110 years.
-The estate has been working with the Granja Luker school since 1962 to help train the farmers they work with directly in sustainable practices and to educate them and their families in growing the best crops possible.
-Although it’s not certified as organic, all the crops used are GM free.
-It’s small scale and currently only four flavours, and our favourite is the coconut and chai bar and comes in a totally recyclable packaging.
+The estate has been working with the Granja Luker school since 1962 to help train the farmers they work with directly in sustainable practices, and to educate them and their families in growing the best crops possible.
+Although it’s not certified as organic, all the crops used are GM-free.
+It’s small scale, currently available in only four flavours – our favourite is the coconut and chia bar – and comes in totally recyclable packaging.

 The verdict: Ethical chocolate brands

-We really like that Seed & Bean are committed to being organic, small scale and ethical which is cemented with their ranking of 100/100 ECI Index.
-Its range of innovative flavours comes up top and the fact that their packaging is 100 per cent compostable and doesn’t use any plastic is a real plus.
+Tony's Chocolonely has taken the market by storm with its ethos, design and wonderful flavours, as well as its support to farmers.
+We really like that Seed & Bean are committed to being organic, small scale and ethical as well as its range of innovative flavours and the fact that its packaging is 100 per cent compostable and doesn’t use any plastic is a real plus.
 We also really like Willie’s cacao for its founder’s passion and expertise in dark chocolate.
-From the newcomers to the market, our favourite is Ocelot from husband and wife team for their delicate flavours and commitment to going beyond Fairtrade standards while still working on a small scale.
+From the newcomers to the market, our favourite is Ocelot from the husband and wife team for its delicate flavours and commitment to going beyond Fairtrade standards while still working on a small scale.